WizBhoo/OCR_P08_ToDoList/AUTHENTICATION.md

 ### 1. Users

-*   A ToDo & Co App User is represented by the Entity Class User, which implements the UserInterface.
+*   A ToDo & Co App User is represented by the entity class `User`, which implements the `UserInterface`.
 *   This Class is a Doctrine entity, so Users are stored in database and are represented by their username attribute.
 *   Open the file `config/packages/security.yaml` to see this information, defined under the key `providers`.
 *   It is not permitted to store in DataBase a User password in clear plaintext.
 So we need to encrypt it.